-Many College of Engineering classrooms contain document cameras, designed to show documents, transparencies, or physical objects to an audience via a display in the room.
-Models may vary in resolution displayed depending on the size and needs of the room, and can capture images at up to 30 frames per second.
+All Michigan Engineering classrooms contain document cameras designed to show documents, transparencies, or physical objects to an audience via the display in the room.
+Models may vary in the resolution displayed depending on the size and needs of the room and can capture images at up to 30 frames per second.
 The controls also vary by model, but all document cameras allow the operator to adjust the images displayed, including zoom, focus, contrast, and white balance.

-After zooming or repositioning the camera, it may be necessary to have the unit perform an auto-focus operation.
-Press the "focus" or "auto" button on the document camera, depending on the model, to adjust the focus.
+After positioning the camera, it may be necessary to perform an additional “auto-focus” operation.
+Depending on the model, press the Focus or Auto button on the camera to adjust the focus.